The moment I list a new book, Gentle Reader I get hundreds of people asking…

 Why?
 Because there is no infrastructure in place to print shorter works with easy distribution that remains fiscally feasible.

-Alternatively, you can buy many of my shorts in print as part of an anthology (listed on it’s page), special omnibus (like Fan Service), or sometimes I will include a short at the back of one of my novellas (Curious Case is with Romancing the Werewolf).
+Alternatively, you can buy many of my shorts in print as part of an anthology (listed on it’s page), special omnibus (like Fan Service), or sometimes I will include a short at the back of one of my novellas (Curious Case is bundled with Romancing the Werewolf).

 I’ve thought about eventually doing a print collection of all my shorts, I just don’t have enough of them yet.
 (Also I’m not sure there is sufficient demand.
 But it’s in the hopper as a possible future project.)

-2. I can no longer synchronize Print with Digital release dates.
+2. I can’t synchronize Print with Digital releases

 I will bring out most books in print as soon as possible, but it will usually be after the digital edition.
 Especially overseas.
 And certainly if you take into account shipping.